 Zoologists and wildlife biologists study animals, those both in captivity and in the wild, and how they interact with their ecosystems.

 Most zoologists and wildlife biologists work full time.
-Zoologists and wildlife biologists work in offices, laboratories, or outdoors.
-Depending on their job, they may spend considerable time in the field gathering data and studying animals in their natural habitats.
+Zoologists and wildlife biologists work in a variety of settings, including offices and laboratories.
+Depending on their job, they also may spend time outdoors, gathering data and studying animals in their natural habitats.

 Zoologists and wildlife biologists typically need a bachelor’s degree for entry-level positions and may need a master’s degree for higher level jobs.
-A Ph.D. is typically needed for leading independent research and for university research positions.
+They typically need a Ph.D. to lead research projects.

 Employment of zoologists and wildlife biologists is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.